Joshua Langberg, Ph.D.

 Dr. Langberg is responsible for fostering the development and growth of research and scholarship in the College.

-Joshua Langberg, Ph.D., is the associate dean for research in the College of Humanities and Sciences.
+Joshua Langberg, Ph.D., is the associate dean for research and operations in the College of Humanities and Sciences.
 He is also a licensed clinical-child psychologist and researcher who has worked in both medical center and university settings.
 His doctorate in psychology is from the University of South Carolina and he completed an internship at Duke University Medical Center and a fellowship at Cincinnati Children’s Hospital Medical Center where he then worked until joining VCU in 2011.
 His research has been supported by grants from the National Institute of Mental Health, U.S. Department of Education and Institute of Education Sciences, and he has more than 100 peer-reviewed publications.